All Episodes

 Whenever a conservative wins, such as Murdoch or a conservative issue wins, the language used to describe it is violent.

-Temper tantrums on the part of the voters.
+It's always the result of anger, an insurgency, temper tantrums on the part of the voters.

 Here's the montage.

-Eighty-year-old Senator Richard Luger facing a Tea Party and conservative revolt.
+80-year-old Senator Richard Luger facing a Tea Party and conservative revolt.

-Pushed around by the Tea Party.
+Pushed you out by the Tea Party.

 The Tea Party now has a couple of different places to shoot their anger.